Pytalovo: Etymology

-Accounts of the origin of Pytalovo's name reflect the region's dichotomy.
-The unofficial Pytalovo website offers two theories about the origin of the town's name.
+Other theories about the origin of the town's name are offered by the unofficial Russian Pytalovo website.
 One is that it was named after Lieutenant Pytalov, a guard to Catherine the Great, who received the lands in 1766 for reasons unknown, that estate subsequently being sold off by his descendants.
 The other is that the name is derived from the Russian verb "пытать" (meaning "to torture"), named after a church courtyard with a large iron cross used to torture and execute people.